Smuzzy-Akamai/mysql-operator/README.md

 $> helm repo update
 ```

-Then deploy the operator:
+Then deploy the operator using the just added repository:

 ```sh
 $> helm install mysql-operator mysql-operator/mysql-operator --namespace mysql-operator --create-namespace
 ```

 This deploys the latest MySQL Operator for Kubernetes from DockerHub using all defaults; although the deployment
 can be customized through a variety of options to override built-in defaults.
+The name of the deployment is
+mysql-operator.
 See the documentation for details.

 ## MySQL InnoDB Cluster Installation